-Agroecology offers a vital antidote to the industrial food system and associated challenges of environmental damage, societal inequality and threats to human health.
-It is built on equity, harmony, compassion, and renews our deep cultural connection with land and soil.
+Agroecology offers a vital antidote to the industrial food system and its associated consequences of environmental damage and societal injustice.
+It is built on equity, harmony, compassion, and renews our deep cultural connection with the earth.

 Farming the Future takes a strategic and experimental approach, rooted in deep cooperation within and across the whole system, from how food is produced and distributed to who is included and excluded from access to good food and the land.

 We pool funds, knowledge, and networks across funders and actors in the movement, working as equals.
 We question conventional philanthropy, and continually reassess our processes to be flexible and appropriate to our aims and purpose.